onug/CSNF-DOC/content/en/docs/Tasks/canonical-model.md

 The CSNF namespaces are used to help categorize and standardize events across multiple providers.
 The namespace  provides a high level categorization for event data, so that customers can better analyze, visualize, and correlate the data represented in their events.

 CSNF improvements are released following [Semantic Versioning](https://semver.org/).
-Major CSNF releases occur twice annually.

 ### Provider